The unbounded Kasparov product by a differentiable module: Introduction

 With the knowledge of the relationship between unbounded modular cycles and classes in $KK$-theory in place, we can state our second main result:

 \begin{thm} Suppose that $X$ is a differentiable $C^*$-correspondence with left action factorizing through the compacts and suppose that $(Y,D,\Ga)$ is an unbounded modular cycle.
-Let $[X] \in KK_0(A,B)$ and $[D] \in KK_m(B,C)$ denote the corresponding classes in $KK$-theory.
-Let also $[D_\De] \in KK_m(A,C)$ denote the $KK$-class of the unbounded modular cycle $(X \hot_B Y, D_\De, \De)$.
+Let $[X] \in KK_0(A,B)$ and $[D] \in KK_*(B,C)$ denote the corresponding classes in $KK$-theory.
+Let also $[D_\De] \in KK_*(A,C)$ denote the $KK$-class of the unbounded modular cycle $(X \hot_B Y, D_\De, \De)$.
 Then we have the identity

-in the $KK$-group $KK_m(A,B)$. \end{thm}
+in the $KK$-group $KK_*(A,C)$. \end{thm}

-The proof of this theorem does again not follow the usual scheme in unbounded $KK$-theory.
-Indeed, the standard method that is available for recognizing an unbounded representative for the interior Kasparov product is to invoke the machinery invented by Kucerovsky, \cite{Kuc:PUM}.
-However, the results of Kucerovsky does not apply in the context of unbounded modular cycles because of our systematic use of twisted commutators instead of straight commutators.
-Instead of applying Kucerovsky's ideas we have found it necessary to rely directly on the notion of an $F_2$-connection as introduced by Connes and Skandalis, \cite{CoSk:LIF}.
+The proof of this theorem does not follow the usual scheme in unbounded $KK$-theory.
+Indeed, the standard method that is available for recognizing an unbounded representative for the interior Kasparov product is to use the machinery invented by Kucerovsky, \cite{Kuc:PUM,KUC:LIK}.
+However, the results of Kucerovsky do not apply in the context of unbounded modular cycles because of our systematic use of twisted commutators instead of straight commutators.
+Rather than applying Kucerovsky's ideas we rely directly on the notion of an $F_2$-connection as introduced by Connes and Skandalis, \cite{CoSk:LIF}.

 Let us end this introduction by giving a more tangible corollary to our main theorems.
 Consider a countable union $U := \cup_{k = 1}^\infty I_k$ of bounded open intervals $I_k \su \rr$.
 For each $k \in \nn$ we then choose a smooth function $f_k : \rr \to \rr$ with support equal to the closure $\ov{I_k} \su \rr$.
 After a rescaling we may assume that $\| f_k \| + \| \frac{df_k}{dx} \| \leq 1/k$ for all $k \in \nn$ (where $\|\cd \|$ denotes the supremum norm).
 Define the first order differential operator